MatthieuBruh/h2_Goat/report.md

   * Development, QA, and production should use the same configuration but with some different credentials,
   * Install only useful features or frameworks.
 Uninstall unnecessary features,
   * Create a process that analyzes and upgrade configurations based on upgrade, security notes, and patches.
 Review your cloud permissions,
-  * Segmenting applications in the architecture, increases the componants' security,
+  * Segmenting applications in the architecture, increases the components' security,
   * Use security headers to send directives to clients,
   * Verify the effectiveness of the configuration with automated processes.
 * Possible scenarios